-Together with the CHEM 047 co-requisite course, you will obtain a foundational understanding of the major ideas in chemistry, often demonstrated with organic compounds.
-This course serves to both support the work done in CHEM 047 as well as to explore other chemical concepts and methodologies fundamental to all areas of chemistry.
+Together with the CHEM 048 co-requisite course, you will obtain a foundational understanding of the major ideas in chemistry, often demonstrated with organic compounds.
+This course serves to both support the work done in CHEM 048 as well as to explore other chemical concepts and methodologies fundamental to all areas of chemistry.

-We will use a discovery or guided-inquiry structure in this course so that, in addition to the subject-based content, you will be exposed to and directed to solve chemical problems in the laboratory using the scientific method.
+We will continue our use of a discovery or guided-inquiry structure in this course so that, in addition to the subject-based content, you will be exposed to and directed to solve chemical problems in the laboratory using the scientific method.
 It is our hope that the critical thinking and problem-solving skills you will learn and employ in learning chemistry this year will serve you as you explore disciplinary areas other than chemistry and will provide you with a template for exploration throughout your life.

-Fall 2017 Page 1
+Spring 2018 Page 1